sdutrapereira/Visualizing-historical-data-with-uMap/README.md

-# uMap: Visualizing spatial historical data
+# uMap: Analising and Visualizing spatial historical data

 #### Lesson in a nutshell: